 The address: Khamardwisa Lwkhibazar, Baksa (Bodoland), Assam, India.

 The nearest airport is Guwahati.
 Manas Maozigendri Jungle Camp is located in the Bhuyanpara Range of eastern Manas near the Kaklabari Central seed Farm.
-The camp is 176 km from Guwahati and takes 4 hours by road.
+The camp is 176 km from Guwahati and takes around 2.5 hours by road.
 The nearest railhead is at Barpeta Road, 20 km away.